omkar-dev/ionic2-flash-cards-demo/README.md

-This is a basic Flash card demo based on custom directive [Ionic](http://ionicframework.com/docs/) projects.
+This is a basic Flash card demo based on custom directive [Ionic](http://ionicframework.com/docs/) projects. credits to josh morony original idea .This is a remake tutorial for purpose of learning only.

 ## Basic Component